RahimaDev/Planar_Polygons_Detection/README.md

 # How it works?

-# First Part: Plane estimation
+# First Part: Planes detection

 1. It estimates the plane parameters  using MSAC.
 2. It selects the inliers of the estimated plane.